Dili: Ecology

 The landscape around Dili naturally supports dry deciduous forests.
-Common tree species there include Sterculia foetida, Callophyllum teysmanii, and Aleurites moluccana.
+Common tree species include Sterculia foetida, Calophyllum teysmanii, and Aleurites moluccana.
 Eucalyptus alba is found in rocky areas, and palm and acacia trees are also found.
 The eucalyptus trees often serve as firewood, while nuts from A. moluccana are sometimes burnt to produce lighting.
 Trees found within urban areas include Alstonia scholaris, Albizia julibrissin, Ficus microcarpa, and a variety of fruit trees.
 While forests around the city have been damaged by harvesting for construction and firewood, the national government aims to reforest these areas.
-Coral reefs, seagrass meadows, intertidal mudflats, and mangroves can be found along some areas of the coastline.
+Large wildlife in these forests includes monkeys.

+Mangrove species found along the coastline include the near-threatened Ceriops decandra.
+Coral reefs, seagrass meadows, and intertidal mudflats are also present.
 The coral reefs off Dili appear to be locally sheltered from the average sea surface temperature rise from climate change.
 However, they face some degradation from human activities.
+The seagrass beds support dugongs and sea turtles, while dolphins and whales are found offshore.

 There are three protected biodiversity areas within Dili: Behau, Cristo Rei Protected Area, and Tasitolu.
 The 18.1 km Cristo Rei Protected Area lies on the mountains separating central Dili and Hera.
-The 3.8 km Tasitolu area lies near the border of the Dili and Liquiçá municipalities, and covers land and some coastal waters.
+The 3.8 km Tasitolu area lies near the border of the Dili and Liquiçá municipalities and covers land and some coastal waters.
 It is being developed as a recreational site and holy area.
 The large 274.9 km Behau protected area covers much of the sea off eastern Dili, as well as coastal areas in Hera and to the east.
 Behau is the most recently proposed of the three areas, and the government is considering abolishing it and replacing it with smaller areas.
-BirdLife International has identified Cristo Rei Protected Area and Tastitolu as falling within Important Bird Areas.
+BirdLife International has identified Cristo Rei Protected Area and Tasitolu as falling within Important Bird Areas.
 Development can occur in these areas with the approval of the national government.
+Near-threatened bird species found in these protected areas include the black cuckoo-dove, the pink-headed imperial pigeon, and the Timor sparrow.

 Climate

 Dili has a rather dry tropical savanna climate (Köppen Aw).
 A rainy season lasts from November to April and a dry season from May to October.
 Rainfall is highest in December, averaging 170 mm between 2005 and 2013, and lowest in August, averaging 5.3 mm over the same time period.
 The overall average is 902 mm annually, although there is significant variation between years.

 Mean temperatures average around 26 to 28 °C. This changes by 10.8 to 13.8 C-change throughout the day, from minimums at around 20 °C to maximums at over 33 °C. There are larger temperature changes during the dry season.
 Climate change is shifting weather patterns, and may exacerbate extreme weather events.
+The highest single recorded temperature in the city up to 2013 was 36 °C in November 2011, while the lowest has been 14 °C in August 2013.